necopinus/necopinus.xyz/newsletters/2018-10-03-other-decisions-can-be-made.md

 >
 > The Internet is not an autonomous being.
 Its growing energy use is the consequence of actual decisions made by software developers, web designers, marketing departments, publishers and internet users.
 With a lightweight, off-the-grid solar-powered website, we want to show that other decisions can be made.

 I find it annoying that the discussion about renewable energy generation and storage early on forgets that just because fossil fuels are integral to manufacturing now does not mean that they will always be so, but this is a quibble on my part.
-The overall design considerations Low<-Tech Magazine highlights here are important, and it's worth noting that they make the website not only vastly more energy efficient, but also more accessible to folks with disabilities, and usable on poor internet connections.
+The overall design considerations Low←Tech Magazine highlights here are important, and it's worth noting that they make the website not only vastly more energy efficient, but also more accessible to folks with disabilities, and usable on poor internet connections.
 Even if internet-driven energy usage isn't something you care about, these are worthwhile goals in and of themselves.

-Now I want to redesign my websites...
+Now I want to redesign my websites…

 * [How to Build a Low-tech Website](https://solar.lowtechmagazine.com/2018/09/how-to-build-a-lowtech-website/)